Woodland Walker Crochet Socks – Free Pattern

 Get the Fireside Crochet Collection!

 In the Fireside Collection Course & eBook there are printable charts to color in your own choices.
 It’s a great way to visualize different colors.
-That way you can pick yarn from your stash, or incision that yarn you really want a reason to purchase.
+That way you can pick yarn from your stash, or decide on the yarn you really want a reason to purchase.
 Plus, you get all the other patterns in the collection as well!
 It’s a win-win.

-If you don’t want to wait for each release, get the entire collection for an amazing price.
+If you don’t want to wait for each release, you can get the entire collection at an amazing price.
 Inside the course, there are extra goodies (like the color your own chart) that won’t be available on the blog.
 The printable eBook is ad-free and easy for on-the-go.

 **Other patterns in the Fireside Crochet Collection include: